Overview

 Major funding types in closed year

-Member's contribution
+Member's contributions

 Major contributions in closed year